GSA/digitalgov.gov/content/news/2021/09/2021-09-07-gsa-future-focus-it-innovation.md

 deck: **Updates from General Service Administration’s (GSA) Emerging Technology office**.
 Learn more about creating a successful IT innovation program for your agency.
-summary: **Updates from General Service Administration’s (GSA) Emerging Technology office**.
+summary: Updates from General Service Administration’s (GSA) Emerging Technology office.
 Learn more about creating a successful IT innovation program for your agency.
 slug: gsa-future-focus-it-innovation
 # Controls how this page appears across the site